We Compared The Web Versions Of Slack, Teams, and Webex

 When federation is enabled in Webex, both the desktop and browser apps perform the same way.

-Notice the External participants text in the bottom right-hand corner of the screenshot below.
+You can find the External participants option in the bottom right-hand corner of the screen.

 This, and the different email address in the name bar, denote your contact is not from within your organization.